The Syracuse Patient's Guide to Dental Facts

 In the early stages of gum disease, most treatment involves a special cleaning called scaling and root planning, which removes plaque and tartar around the tooth and smoothing the root surfaces.
 Antibiotics or antimicrobials may be used to supplement the effects of scaling and root planing.
 In most cases of early gum disease, called gingivitis, scaling and root planing and proper daily cleaning achieve a satisfactory result.
 More advanced cases may require surgical treatment, which involves cutting the gums – sometimes with the assistance of a laser – and removing the hardened plaque build-up and recontouring the damaged bone.
 The procedure is also designed to smooth root surfaces and reposition the gum tissue so it will be easier to keep clean.

-Removing plaque through daily brushing, flossing and professional cleaning is the best way to minimize your risk.
-Your dentist can design a personalized program of home oral care to meet your needs.
+Removing plaque through daily brushing, flossing, and professional cleaning is the best way to minimize your risk.
+Dr. Argyle can design a personalized program of home oral care to meet your needs.

 The general dentist usually detects gum disease and treats it in the early stages.
 Some general dentists have acquired additional expertise to treat more advanced conditions of the disease.
 If the general dentist believes that the gum disease requires treatment by a specialist, the patient will be referred to a periodontist.
 The dentist and periodontist will work together to formulate a treatment plan for the patient.

 Sticking to a regular oral hygiene regimen is crucial for patients who want to sustain the results of periodontal therapy.
-Patients should visit the dentist every three to four months (or more, depending on the patient) for spot scaling and root planing and an overall exam.
-In between visits, they should brush at least twice a day, floss daily and brush their tongue.
+Patients should visit Dr. Argyle every three to four months (or more, depending on the patient) for spot scaling and root planing and an overall exam.
+In between visits, they should brush at least twice a day, floss daily, and brush their tongue.
 Manual soft nylon bristle brushes are the most dependable and least expensive.
 Electric brushes are also a good option.
 Proxy brushes (small, narrow brushes) and other interdental cleaners are the best way to clean between the recesses in the teeth and should be used once a day.
-Wooden toothpicks and rubber tips should only be used if recommended by your dentist.
+Wooden toothpicks and rubber tips should only be used if recommended by Dr. Argyle.

 Medical experts estimate that more than 30 million American adults snore on a regular basis.
 Snoring or gasping sounds during sleep are caused by the vibration of relaxed, floppy tissues that line the upper airway (or throat).
 When you sleep, muscle tone decreases throughout your body, and your throat muscles relax, causing the soft palate and the uvula (fleshy structure that dangles from the roof of your mouth) to vibrate as you breathe in and out.